cardano-miners/papers/src/fortuna.typ

 == More on Interlink

 Interlink is a nice to have as a marker of previous fortuna history.
 The idea is the validity of the current Fortuna hash could be validated quickly without the need for Cardano's history or a trust in the validators.

 In Fortuna V2 we opted for a far more succint structure (Sparse Merkle Trees, or in the final implementation Merkle Patricia Forestry).

+#pagebreak()
+#fortunaV1_Genesis
+#pagebreak()
+#fortunaV1_Mine
+#pagebreak()

 = How to Hard Fork from an active policy